 Biddy Mason: Her Stand for Freedom

-Biddy Mason, an ex-slave who fought her way to freedom went on to build a legacy that puts the “angel” in Los Angeles
+A formerly enslaved woman who fought her way to freedom and built a legacy that puts the “angel” in Los Angeles

 Biddy Mason’s life story reads like great fiction: a terrible struggle, a fight for justice, adventure, and then remarkable success.
 It all started with young love.
 Charles Owens, a young free black man, fell for Mason’s daughter Ellen.
 It was a time when slave-owning whites who migrated to California retained “ownership” over enslaved Black people through indentured servitude.
 When, in 1855, Mason’s slavemaster decided to move her and her children along with his family to Texas, where there was no such thing as free people, Owens took action.
 Enlisting his father in the effort, Owens rallied the local enforcement, along with a posse of vaqueros (cowboys), who together insisted that Mason and her people had a right to remain free and in California.